Trump names counterterrorism chief as acting director of national intelligence

 WASHINGTON (Reuters) - President Donald Trump said on Thursday that Joseph Maguire, the current chief of the National Counterterrorism Center, will become the acting director of national intelligence.

+Trump’s announcement on Twitter came after the deputy director of national intelligence, Sue Gordon, resigned.
+She said in a note to Trump that stepping down was not her “preference,” but added, “You should have your team.”

-Trump said in a tweet that Maguire will take over the acting post on Aug.
+Trump said Maguire will take over the acting post on Aug.
 15, when Dan Coats, the current director of the agency overseeing civilian and military intelligence, steps down.

 “Admiral Maguire has a long and distinguished career in the military, retiring from the U.S. Navy in 2010,” Trump said on Twitter.

-Maguire has led the National Counterterrorism Center since December.
+Maguire has led the National Counterterrorism Center, which is overseen by the Office of the Director of National Intelligence (ODNI), since December.
 He retired from the Navy after a 36-year career that included leading the Naval Special Warfare Command.

-Earlier on Thursday, the No. 2 official at the Office of the Director of National Intelligence (ODNI), Sue Gordon, resigned.
-She said in her resignation letter to Trump: “Know that our people are our strength, and they will never fail you or the Nation.
-You are in good hands.”
+“I’ve known Admiral Maguire for some time and I have confidence in his ability to step into this critical role,” Senate Intelligence Committee Chairman Richard Burr said in a statement.

+Coats said he was pleased that Trump had chosen Maguire to serve as acting DNI.
+“Joe has had a long, distinguished career serving the nation and will lead the men and women in the (intelligence community) with distinction,” he said in a statement.

 Last week, Trump dropped his first choice to replace Coats, U.S. Representative John Ratcliffe, after questions arose about the Republican congressman’s lack of experience and possible exaggerations in his resume.

-It is not clear what prompted the resignation of Gordon, a career intelligence official who had the backing of current and former officials because of her deep experience.
+Last week, Trump said he liked Gordon and might name her acting DNI.
+Gordon, a career intelligence official, had the backing of current and former officials because of her deep experience.

-“Sue Gordon’s retirement is a significant loss for our Intelligence Community,” the Republican chairman of the Senate Intelligence Committee, Richard Burr, said in a statement.
+“Sue Gordon’s retirement is a significant loss for our Intelligence Community,” Burr said in a statement.

+Senator Mark Warner, the top Democrat on the Intelligence Committee, said in a statement that Gordon’s departure was a “great loss.”

 Trump had a strained relationship with Coats, who endorsed the U.S. intelligence community’s assessment that Russia interfered in the 2016 election with the objective of promoting Trump over his Democratic rival, Hillary Clinton.